o3de/o3de.org/content/docs/userguide/networking/multiplayer-gs-gamelift.md

 `gamelift_flexmatch_start_delay`

-For more details on these server CVARs provided by the Multiplayer Gem, see [Server CVars](/docs/userguide/gems/builtin/multiplayer-cvars.md#gems-system-gem-multiplayer-cvars-server)\.
+For more details on these server CVARs provided by the Multiplayer Gem, see [Server CVars](/docs/userguide/gems/builtin/multiplayer-cvars#gems-system-gem-multiplayer-cvars-server)\.

-## Client\-Side Configuration<a name="network-multiplayer-gs-gamelift-client-side-configuration"></a>
+## Client\-Side Configuration {#network-multiplayer-gs-gamelift-client-side-configuration}

 On the client side, you must configure the following CVARs: